 3. Approving the budget

-4. Assessing risk
+4. Assessing risk (including institution culture)

-5. Hiring and evaluating the University CEO.
+5. Hiring and evaluating the University President.

 It all starts at the top.
 As a board member, you set the tone for the institution.
 Are you in harmony, or off key?
 Take our quick survey below to find out.
 Or if you’d like to jump in head first, please fill out your email address here for a free 30-minute consultation with The Change Leader.